KvGeijer/My-Webpage/content/blog/how-to-follow-a-blog/index.md

 +++
-title="How can I use Atom to follow Samuel's blog?" date=2023-03-16
+title="How can I use web feeds to follow Samuel's blog?" date=2023-03-17

 [taxonomies]
 categories = ["Blog"]